-Welcome to the 2019 annual security report, covering all public safety related policies and statistics for calendar year 2018.
+Welcome to the 2020 annual security report, covering college policies and crime statistics for calendar year 2019, the year before the impact of Covid-19.
 This report complies with the federal Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act.
-This report is specific to the Annapolis campus of St. John's College , which is a great place to live, work, and learn.
+This report is specific to the Annapolis campus of St. John's College, which is a great place to live, work, and learn.
 We enjoy a wonderful location that is geographically and culturally diverse.
-The Office of Public Safety is committed to providing a safe learning and working environment for every member of this community.
-Your safety and well-being is our highest priority and our primary concern, so our dedicated and experienced staff is here 24 hours to serve the polity.
+The Office of Public Safety is committed to providing a safe learning and working environment for every member of our community.
+Your safety and well-being is our highest priority and our primary concern, so our dedicated staff is here 24 hours to serve the polity.

 The task of the Office of Public Safety is captured in the words "in quo servitis," meaning "in your service."
-To that end, we do our utmost to protect the most contrarian college in America.
+To that end, we do our utmost to protect what is the most contrarian college in America.